Ghost of Tsushima: Art and world design

 According to Fleming, "everything in Japan tends to celebrate negative space".
 As a result, the team pushed for simplicity from the design of the game's architecture and interiors to the minimalistic HUD.
 Connell added that the art and environment teams had a hard time switching to Ghost of Tsushima after working for nine years on the Infamous games, which features a "punk rock" visual style.
 Shadow of the Colossus and The Legend of Zelda: Breath of the Wild both inspired the game's minimalistic landscape and aesthetic, though the team strived to have more photorealistic visuals to highlight the game's picturesque setting.
 Much of the game was designed to be "serene" and "tranquil" so that it more sharply contrasted with moments of violence throughout the game's combat and story.
-The game also features a black-and-white filter mode named "Kurosawa mode" in order to pay tribute to the late director.
+The game includes Kurosawa mode, a black-and-white filter with film grain and adjusted audio, created to honor the legendary Akira Kurosawa and his influential samurai films.
 To design this mode, the team playtested the game repeatedly using features commonly found in accessibility modes designed for colorblind individuals.

 Jin's armors were heavily inspired by the armor designs of the Kamakura and Heian periods.
 These armors were designed to be bulky and colorful, radiating "a sense of regality" while contrasting with the darker and more agile ghost outfit.
 The team intentionally avoided the traditional assassin design in which characters are dressed in all-black fully-cloth clothing for the ghost outfit in order to make it appear more realistic.
 Parts of some outfits, such as capes and tassels, respond to the wind, further connecting the player and Jin to the game's world.
 Peasant recruits wear leftover armor and have a more ragtag appearance than typical samurai characters.
 Peasants frequently wear clothes with geometric patterns that reflect their origins.
 For instance, people living on Northern Tsushima wear clothes with snowflake patterns.
-The game's antagonist, Khotan Khan, has two armors, one of which is completely void of color and angular in shape to further signify his oppression and brutality.
+The game's antagonist, Khotun Khan, has two armors, one of which is completely void of color and angular in shape to further signify his oppression and brutality.